mojio/mojio-developer-cms/cms/PUSHBasics/template.md

 #### TimeToLive ####

-Dispite our best efforts to always provide realtime vehicle data, the reality is, sometimes communication can be delayed.
+Dispite our best efforts to always provide realtime vehicle data, the reality is sometimes communication can be delayed.
 If the notification only makes sense when it's in realtime, a TimeToLive can be set to ignore out-dated messages.

 ### Transports ###

 Once you have conditions set for your observer, you can add one or more transports.
 Each transport has different set of properties specific, and rules around validation and cleanup.
+See transports page for details.

 - Android
 	- Send push notifications to Android Devices